SpikeyCNS/spikey/README.md

 # Spikey

-Spikey is a malleable, [ndarray based](https://numpy.org/doc/stable/reference/arrays.ndarray.html) spiking neural network framework and training platform.
+Spikey is a malleable, [ndarray based](https://numpy.org/doc/stable/reference/arrays.ndarray.html) spiking neural network framework that uses Ray as a training platform.
 It contains many pre-made components, experiments and meta-analysis tools(genetic algorithm).
 It's regularly tested with Python 3.7-3.9 in Linux and Windows.
 Expect to post bugs or suggestions in the issues tab :)

 ## Table of Contents